20th of Firstfall, 9:41 Dragon

-And that is another thing that has me worried: my magic is still acting up.
-What kind of mage am I if my magic isn’t working properly?
+And that is another thing that has me worried: I still cannot cast properly.
+Not like I used to, I mean.
+And what kind of mage am I if I can’t draw energy from the Fade?
 No mage at all, that’s what.
 It’s bad enough to be marked by magic, but far worse when said magic has no power!
-I’ve tried everything I can think of, but all I can cast at present are runes and barriers.
-While those are useful, the whole point of this journey was to siege a fortress.
-Instead of helping with the assault, I’ll be running behind, casting barriers on everyone.
-Embarrassing, really.
+I’ve tried everything I can think of, but this mark on my hand seems to push all ambient energies away.
+I can cast runes and barriers, I find - I’m getting very good at the barriers.
+But while those are useful, the whole point of all my training was to be more flexible than this.
+I suppose I could try…

 But really, the weakness of my magic is just a symptom of the further disease.
 The truth is, I’m completely out of my element here, and I fear everyone knows it.
 I ought to be like ice, but instead I’m all water.
 I ought to be resolved and strong, but instead I’m weak and fluid and doubtful.
 I ought to be one thing, but I fear I’m always something else.

 That doesn’t even make sense.
 It’s a warring sort of feeling inside of me.
 I can’t seem to describe it.
 But it’s like I want to be one way, yet I’m always the other way - whatever the ‘other’ happens to be.
 A part of me takes pride in my uniqueness and my magic.
 But then the next moment, my eyes fill with tears and I feel cut off from everyone.
 And why did the Maker make me like this, I have to ask?
 Such conflicting impulses make it very hard to get anything done.
 And I very much need to get things done.
 Incredible things.
 Impossible things…

 Oh for the Maker’s sake.
 This is no good.
 Look at this: I’m getting all maudlin and mournful, just like I swore I wouldn’t.
 I’m stopping now, before this gets out of hand.